LightFoe/SimplePacketAnalyzer/README.md

 > Usage : python3 detectattack.py iface

+To get all available interfaces use the flag -l

+> List all interfaces : python3 detectattack.py -l

 If iface is not correct it'll run with the default settings, sniffing on all interfaces.
 To check if the iface in input is the correct one there is a scapy function.

 ![](img/if_list.png "if_list.png")

 ### attack scripts